wtproject21/Twicle/README.md

 This widget shows tweets.This can update automatically every 2 minutes. when you touch the tweet on this widget,the tweet pop up you can like,retweet and reply to the tweet open.

+You can install this app by apk from https://github.com/wtproject21/Twicle/tree/main/TwitterAce/app/release